kathenas/ks-bash-scripts/readme.md

 A collection of **bash** scripts from Kathenas (Phil Wyett).

+If you pass on use these scripts in a public arena, please give credit where applicable.

-All words where not keywords are using UK spelling.
+**Spelling** - All words where not keywords are using UK spelling.
 Please do not submit Pull Requests (PR) requests for non-UK spelling.

 ## Donations